ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ## Syntax & Quirks

 Kotlin's known for being more concise Java (and The Android Language).
-It's genuinely one of it's best features, there's no other language that fully matches what makes Kotlin's syntax so great.
+It's genuinely one of it's best features, there's no other language that fully matches it's feature set and what makes Kotlin's syntax so great.

 Kotlin requires no semicolons, which was a small adaptation I had to make originally.
 I came from TypeScript which doesn't require them, but I always had them enabled for my projects so it became automatic for me.
 Now I have the reverse problem where I don't